tsyne/tsyne/README.md

 - All code in one place
 - Simple and straightforward
 - Quick to prototype
-- JyneTest integration tests only
+- TsyneTest integration tests only

 **Trade-offs:**
 - Cannot unit test logic separately